peter-conalgo/freesurface/The_Free_Surface_Political_Party.md

 ### Could open source be governement?

 I honestly can think of no other way to secure pure democracy.
+[Reddit](http://www.reddit.com) is a good example of pure democracy, we should model it after that.